snawarhussain/CodingBlog/_posts/python/2021-08-10-DataLoading-in-TensorFlow-2.md

 zip_ref.close()
 ```

-# Using different methods to load custom dataset in TensorFlow 2 for classification
+# Different ways to load custom dataset in TensorFlow 2 for classification

 ---